radical-lab/pln/readme.md

 * `name` talk about name (expect name to think while the unexpected is a possibility)
 * `@name` talk to name (expect name to act while the unexpected is a possibility)

+## conflict resolution indicator format

+`x/y` where
+* `x` is the total quantity of unresolved conflicts that may be self-resolvable
+* `y` is the total quantity of unresolved conflicts

 ---

 ## brainstorm